-To play the Guitar Amp live you should click the Track's Rec button, and turn on the Mon (Soft Monitoring) button (located at the top of the main window).
-This does not work with the Early Windows driver type.
+To play the Guitar Amp live you have to turn on the Mon (Soft Monitoring) button (located at the top of the main window).
+Also, you have to either make the Guitar Amp visible or engage the track's Rec button.